Facebook-f Instagram Linkedin

 Deposit Only

-AU $1,000 initial deposit to secure your place.
-The full balance of fees ($TBA) must be paid one month prior to the program start date.
+Deposit: An AU$2,000 initial deposit is required to secure your place.
+The full balance of fees ($6,995) must be paid one week prior to the program start date (on or before 21 February 2025).
+No program access will be granted until full payment is received.

 Terms and Conditions apply to all bookings.